 What is a Pardon?

-A Canadian Pardon (also known as a “Record Suspension”), is granted by the government of Canada to indicate that your criminal record has been separated from publicly visible criminal charges in the national criminal record database.
+A Pardon in Canada (also known as a “Record Suspension”), is granted by the government of Canada to indicate that your criminal record has been separated from publicly visible criminal charges in the national criminal record database.
 When you receive a Pardon, no one can view your criminal record unless they get written permission from you or the Public Safety Minister of Canada.
 In essence, A Pardon gives you a fresh start at your criminal record.

 What are the Benefits of a Pardon?